byjg/php-swagger-test/README.md

 You can use the tool "https://github.com/zircote/swagger-php" for create the JSON file when you are developing your rest API.

-The SwaggerTest's assertion process is based on throwing exceptions if some validation or test failed.
+The ApiTestCase's assertion process is based on throwing exceptions if some validation or test failed.

-You can use the Swagger Test as:
+You can use the Swagger Test library as:

 - Functional test cases
 - Unit test cases